Home » Taking Responsibility Does Not Mean You’re Taking the Blame

 “It’s her fault because she did such and such.”
 “It’s his fault because he should have done that.”
 Around and around we go.
 Where it stops, nobody knows.

 Marriage is a gift and when everything is right, we get to receive the blessings of what marriage brings into our lives.
 But when there is a problem in the marriage we have to let go of what we want to receive and focus on what we can give.
-And taking our responsibility for what we can do to resolve a conflict is the best thing we can give.
+And taking responsibility for what we can do to resolve a conflict is the best thing we can give.

 Who takes responsibility?

 I do.
 You do.
 Every single one of us does.
 Whatever the problem is in our marriage there is a place for us to own it.
 This does not mean we are to blame ourselves for everything that goes wrong, nor does it mean that we are responsible for our spouse’s bad behavior.
-But what it does mean is, there is always something we need to hold ourselves accountable for.
+But what it does mean is that there is always something we need to hold ourselves accountable for.

 Admitting mistakes and owning up to our part of the problem is the single most powerful predictor of turning something bad into something good.”
 Drs.
 Les and Leslie Parrott.